GoCarrot/debian-cloud-images/README.md

 This will create some log output and the following files:

-- image-nocloud-stretch.build.json
+- image-stretch-nocloud-amd64.build.json
-- image-nocloud-stretch.info
+- image-stretch-nocloud-amd64.info
-- image-nocloud-stretch.raw
+- image-stretch-nocloud-amd64.raw
-- image-nocloud-stretch.raw.tar
+- image-stretch-nocloud-amd64.raw.tar

 Example 2: